Model orthogonalization and Bayesian forecast mixing via Principal Component Analysis: Results

 We study three scenarios S1-S3, which are described in Table~\ref{tab: Scenarios} and illustrated in Fig.~\ref{fig: LDM-PC} for scenario S3.
 In these scenarios, we use different numbers of models in each class with the objective of demonstrating that the proposed algorithm works as intended.
 The singular values of the SVD~\eqref{Eq: SVD} can give an initial estimate of the expected number of effective components, as shown Fig.~\ref{fig: LDM-PC}(b).
 The projections of each model on the identified principal components $\phi_k$ can visually help identify model classes, as is also shown in the inset of Fig.~\ref{fig: LDM-PC}(a).

 For the remaining part of this section, we use the BMC+PCA model \eqref{eqn: BMM PC}.
 The synthetic data are separated into three groups: training dataset ($\mathcal{X}_0^{tr}$) with 300 datapoints, validation dataset ($\mathcal{X}_0^{va}$) with 71 datapoints, and testing dataset ($\mathcal{X}_0^{te}$) with 258 datapoints, as is often done in machine learning applications~\cite{brunton2019data}, including studies focusing on nuclear mass models~\cite{Neufcourt18-2,Neufcourt2020b,Kejzlar2023,Saito2024}.
+The specific way the three sets for our work was chosen (see Panel (a) of Figure~\ref{fig:4panel}) reflects that one of the main objectives of our model forecast combination lies in model extrapolation into the region in which experimental information does not exist.
+By dividing the sets in this way, we provide a more stringent test of how the combined model's performance will evolve as we go further away from the region where data currently exists.

 To select the number of principal components kept $\PCTotal$, we study how it impacts the root mean squared error (RMSE):

 The parameters $\boldsymbol{\PCParams}_0$ are chosen to maximize the likelihood function~\eqref{eqn:Likelihood} on the training dataset $\mathcal{X}_0^{tr}$.
 The RMSE is then computed across all the sets and the number of components $\PCTotal$ is chosen based on the performance on the validation set.
 The inset in Fig.~\ref{fig: LDM-PC}(b) shows RMSE($\PCTotal$) for S3.
 The RMSE computed for the three datasets saturate after $\PCTotal=3$, as expected.
 Indeed, there are only four distinct model classes in S3.
 The training RMSE is always lower, since the parameters $\boldsymbol{\PCParams}_0$ are fitted to it, and the validation RMSE correctly serves as a proxy for the expected RMSE in the extrapolated testing dataset.